-Wishing all beings a happy healthy and safe 2021
+Wishing all beings a happy healthy year for 2022

 “We are the leaves of one tree” – Bahá’u’lláh and Thich Nhat Hanh